Cockermouth and Workington Railway: Workington Dock

 In 1860, one of the Fletchers wrote on behalf of local coal- and iron-masters to the Workington Harbour trustees calling for a wet-dock at Workington to accommodate the growing traffic from local industry (and the expected increase in traffic from the proposed Penrith-Cockermouth and Lamplugh-Bridgefoot rail links) and to combat the loss of trade to the newly opened wet dock at Maryport.
 The trustees consulted John Hawkshaw, who reported that the subsoil on both sides of the Derwent was gravel and sand, and consequently construction of a wet dock was beyond the trustees' means.
 Lord Lonsdale then offered to build a tidal dock north of the river at his own expense (in return for half of the revenue from it).
-Having obtained an Act for a tidal dock in 1861, in 1863, with construction of the dock well under way, Lord Lonsdale secured a further Act authorising its operation as a wet dock; the first coal shipment from the new Lonsdale Dock (120 tons from the Clifton Colliery) took place in September 1864.
+Having obtained the Workington Dock Act 1861 (24 & 25 Vict. c. lxxxiii) for a tidal dock in 1861, in 1863, with construction of the dock well under way, Lord Lonsdale secured the Workington Wet Dock Act 1863 (26 & 27 Vict. c. xvi) authorising its operation as a wet dock; the first coal shipment from the new Lonsdale Dock (120 tons from the Clifton Colliery) took place in September 1864.

 Connection to the West Coast Main Line

-The Cockermouth, Keswick and Penrith Railway had its immediate origins in a meeting at Keswick in September 1860 which agreed to promote a railway linking Keswick to existing railways at Cockermouth (to the West) and Penrith (to the East).
+The Cockermouth, Keswick and Penrith Railway (CK&PR) had its immediate origins in a meeting at Keswick in September 1860 which agreed to promote a railway linking Keswick to existing railways at Cockermouth (to the West) and Penrith (to the East).
 A project for a railway linking the towns had been promoted during the Railway Mania, getting as far as a survey of the proposed route, but nothing had come of this (nor of a projected railway from Cockermouth to Windermere via Keswick).
 However, the prospectus for the company argued, what would make the line profitable was not local traffic to Keswick, but potential two-way mineral traffic between the haematite orefield of West Cumberland and the coke-ovens of South Durham.